Assane Kouyate

 Artistic Profile:

-Kouyate is an influential master teacher of techniques using cultural arts to empower individuals in community development.
-He recognizes the need to provide meaningful, affordable, and accessible learning opportunities – to foster education, diversity, tolerance, and free expression, to further impact the community and to create a more collective experience.
+Kouyaté is an influential master teacher of techniques using cultural arts to empower individuals in education and community development.
+His goal is to broaden the understanding and appreciation of traditional West African arts and build awareness and diversity in the arts, to further impact the community and create a more collective experience.

 Teaching Experience:

-Teaching qualifications and experience include 15+ years of instructing K-12 educational programming.
-He believes that traditional West African culture is displayed in everyday life through many art forms – music, dance, art, sports, clothing, and food, to name a few.
+Teaching qualifications and experience include 20+ years of instructing K-12 educational programs.
+Kouyaté believes that traditional West African culture is displayed in everyday life through many art forms – music, dance, art, sports, clothing, and food, to name a few.
 Exposing students to the beauty of these traditional art forms create a lasting connection to our vast cultural history.

 Sample Programs: